Skip to main content

 Loader

-The STM32C071 chip utilized on all DUELink modules includes an ST loader that we use for firmware updates, using the USB DFU (Device Firmware Update) standard.
+The STM32C071 chip utilized on all DUELink modules include the ST loader that is used for Firmware Updates and Firmware Cloning.

 USB Hook servo